HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Custom_Operators.rst

 **Custom Operator**                     **FP32** **BF16** **FP16** **INT64** **INT32** **INT8** **BOOL**  **FP8**  **FP4**  **INT4**
 ======================================  ======== ======== ======== ========= ========= ======== ======== ========= ======== ========
-accumulate_grads\_                        Yes      Yes      Yes      Yes      Yes       Yes      Yes        Yes        No       No cast_from_fp8                              No       No       No       No       No        No       No        Yes        No       No cast_to_fp8                               Yes      Yes       No       No       No        No       No         No        No       No cast_to_fp8_v2                            Yes      Yes       No       No       No        No       No         No        No       No
+accumulate_grads\_                        Yes      Yes      Yes      Yes      Yes       Yes      Yes        Yes        No       No calculate_scale_for_cast                  Yes      Yes      Yes       No       No        No       No         No        No       No cast_from_fp8                              No       No       No       No       No        No       No        Yes        No       No cast_to_fp8                               Yes      Yes       No       No       No        No       No         No        No       No cast_to_fp8_v2                            Yes      Yes       No       No       No        No       No         No        No       No